United States Army enlisted rank insignia of World War II

-The U.S. Army enlisted rank insignia that was used during World War II differs from the current system.
+The U.S. Army Enlisted rank insignia that was used during World War II differs from the current system.
 The color scheme used for the insignia's chevron design was defined as golden olive drab chevrons on a dark blue-black wool background for wear on "winter" uniform dress coats and dress shirts or silvery-khaki chevrons on a dark blue-black cotton background for wear on the various types of field jackets and "winter" uniform fatigue shirts.
 An unauthorized variant that nevertheless saw wide use was olive drab chevrons on a khaki cotton background for wear on the "summer" uniform dress coats (introduced in 1929 and discontinued for issue in 1938) and dress shirts.
 This scheme of rank insignia was established by War Department Circular No. 303 on 5 August 1920 and would see two significant changes in 1942.
 The usage of this style of insignia was ended by Department of the Army Circular No. 202, dated 7 July 1948, which provided for significant changes in both rank and insignia design.
+They also formally added the 5 star General in 1944 as commander of armies along with the 5 star Admiral.

 "Insignia of the Army of the United States", Office of War Information.

 Pay grades, 1920-1942

 Enlisted men

 In 1920, the United States Army pay grade system was modified so the enlisted ranks were completely separated from the officer ranks.
 Previously, the grades of pay were numbered from 1 (general or admiral) to about 21 (private or apprentice seaman).
 Military budgets had previously paid servicemen by their military occupation rather than their rank, leading to 134 different trades with an array of insignia and no clear authority.
 Trades were now grouped in seven "grades" of pay separated by rank.
 The "7th grade" indicated the lowest enlisted grade (i.e., private) and the "1st grade" signified the highest (i.e., master sergeant).
-Three major permanent changes to enlisted men's pay during the interwar period were made, as a result of the National Defense Act of 1920, the Pay Readjustment Act of 1922, and the Selective Training and Service Act of 1940, while temporary economy measures were taken during the Great Depression.
+Three major permanent changes to enlisted men's pay during the interwar period were made, as a result of the National Defense Act of 1920, the Pay Readjustment Act of 1922, and the Selective Training and Service Act of 1940, while temporary economy measures were taken during the Great Depression (Economy Act of March 20, 1933).